 The childhood of any kid born in the 80s and 90s was not complete until they watched a production in which Christopher Lloyd appeared in.
-The award-winning actor known for his roles in different film adaptations from cartoons played Uncle Fester in The Addams Family movies series and Judge Doom in Who Framed Roger Rabbit (1988).
+The award-winning actor known for his roles in different film adaptations from cartoons played Uncle Fester in The Addams Family movie series and Judge Doom in Who Framed Roger Rabbit (1988).
 Before warming his way to the hearts of kids, Lloyd was a celebrated theatre actor.
 The Connecticut native has an Obie Award and a Drama Desk Award to his name.
 For the kids of the 80s and 90s who have all grown up to be adults now and also those much older, another aspect of Lloyd’s life has also come to be of interest to them.
 Find out more on that below.

 Lloyd was born Christopher Allen Lloyd, the youngest of seven children born to Ruth and Samuel Lloyd, on the 22nd of October 1938 in Stamford, Connecticut.
-His father was a lawyer while his mother, who was the daughter of one of the founders of the Texaco oil company, Lewis Henry Lapham, was a singer.
+His father was a lawyer while his mother who was a singer was the daughter of one of the founders of the Texaco oil company, Lewis Henry Lapham.

 In the 2000s, Christopher Lloyd continued to appear in different movies and series as he dipped back into theatre acting and also began lending his voice to video game characters, most of which were based on his Back to the Future role.

-Christopher Lloyd has a net worth estimated to be around $50 million.
-The Twenty Bucks (1993) actor was able to amass his huge wealth through his various acting roles on television and in movies as well as through his award-winning voice-over work in animations and video games.
+Christopher Lloyd has a net worth estimated to be around $40 million.
+The Twenty Bucks (1993) actor was able to amass his huge wealth through his various acting roles on television and in movies; as well as through his award-winning voice-over work in animations and video games.